 Ironically, while I was working in a job that I loved, I was one of these burned-out employees.

-At the time of my burnout I was working in a part-time senior leadership role (four days a week) in an organisation in Australia that I had been with for 11 years.
-During this time I’d been successful in building a high performing and well-respected team and personal profile, and climbing the career ladder.
+At the time of my burnout, I was working in a part-time senior leadership role (four days a week) in an organization that I had been with for 11 years.
+During this time I’d been successful in building a high-performing and well-respected team and personal profile and climbing the career ladder.
 I had experienced four pregnancies resulting in three gorgeous children.
 My boss and workplace were incredibly supportive, allowing me to dictate my return to work terms after each pregnancy, providing flexibility for me to work from home, and allowing me to choose my work hours.
-Despite all this flexibility and an enviable support network, I was experiencing stress at work, was struggling to find quality time with my loved ones and wasn’t prioritising my own wellbeing.
+Despite all this flexibility and an enviable support network, I was experiencing stress at work, was struggling to find quality time with my loved ones, and wasn’t prioritizing my own well-being.

 The symptoms I experienced (which are textbook burnout symptoms) included: